Concern for Independent Living job in New York, NY

 Required Education and Experience:

-Minimum of 1 to 2 years of experience providing direct service to one or more of the following populations: persons living with HIV/AIDS, formerly and chronically homeless persons and families, young adults aged out of foster care, persons with mental illness, or persons in recovery from addiction.
+2 to 3+ years of experience providing direct service to one or more of the following populations: persons living with AIDS /HIV, formerly and chronically homeless persons and families, young adults aged out of foster care, persons with mental illness, persons with substance use disorder, or medical conditions.

 Work Environment: This job operates in a supportive housing site and works with a population who experiences mental illness, addiction, disability, HIV, and other chronic illnesses.